Micro Alignment Telescope

 - Straightness (rails or guideways)

 With its optical and mechanical axes aligned to within 3 seconds, a typical accuracy of 50-70um at 30m is achievable with the Micro Alignment Telescope.
 Closer distances produce better results with a best accuracy of around 5-10um.

 Principles of Alignment

 The basic measurement capabilities of the Micro Alignment Telescope system are Alignment, Squareness, Flatness, Autocollimation and Autoreflection.
-The Micro Alignment Telescope generates a straight line of sight from zero to infinity.
+The Micro Alignment Telescope generates an optical straight line of sight from zero to infinity.
 This forms the basic reference from which all measurements are taken.

 To measure squareness or parallelism a penta prism is used to deviate the straight line through exactly 90 degrees.
 A similar rotating penta prism is used to generate a plane for flatness measurement.

 The Telescope is designed to allow Autocollimation and Autoreflection, providing for angular squareness and angle measurement using reflective Mirror Targets and a lamphouse.